FuchsiaOS/FuchsiaOS-docs-zh_CN/contribute/governance/governance.md

 # Fuchsia Governance

-Fuchsia is an open source project with the goal of creating a production-grade operating system that is secure, updatable, inclusive, and pragmatic.
+Fuchsia is an open source project with the goal of creating a production-grade operating system that is simple, secure, updatable, and performant.
 Learn more about [Fuchsia’s core principles](/docs/concepts/index.md).

 Google steers the direction of Fuchsia and makes platform decisions related to